-According to UK law, copyright protection is automatically instated to any original, authored work.
+According to UK law, copyright protection is automatically instated in any original, authored work.
 From the moment of creation and fixation, copyright protection exists.

 If you're creating new designs for your t-shirt business, it's essential to consider how copyrights and trademarks might affect the way you trade.
-Whether it’s concerns around other traders using your designs or whether you might be illegally using other people's work, getting to grips with the information surrounding intellectual property is a smart move.
-Below you can find out the main differences between copyrights and trademarks, and how you can keep your print apparel business on the right side of the law.
+Whether it concerns other traders using your designs or whether you might be illegally using other people's work, getting to grips with the information surrounding intellectual property is a smart move.
+Below you can find the main differences between copyrights and trademarks and how you can keep your print apparel business on the right side of the law.

-Copyright does not protect facts, ideas, systems, or methods of operation, although it may protect the way these things are expressed. https://www.copyright.gov
+Copyright does not protect facts, ideas, systems or methods of operation, although it may protect the way these things are expressed. http://www.copyright.gov.

 Using copyrighted works without permission risks the potential for legal prosecution.
 In the UK, copyright holders are entitled to seek damages for authorised use.
 In real terms, this means that if you sell an unauthorised t-shirt ten times, the copyright holder can file ten claims against you.
 Therefore, using copyrighted material is highly unadvised.
 It is better to be over-cautious when dealing with other peoples work.
 If you are working on a parody of a brand, perhaps in the style of Banksy, it's a good idea to consult a legal professional before advancing with a print.